mhsharkar2011/assignment-pl-msware/README.md

 - composer install
 - php artisan migrate --seed
 - we can use postman to test the payload
+- cp .env.example .env
+- change the env file and create a custom database as needed.(I have used Mysql-8)

 ## API End Points